 For instance, a real estate agent knows that between 3-5 of every 100 people they make contact with will turn into a listing.

 Direct sales companies (think: Mary Kay, Young Living, LulaRoe, etc.) give their representatives a per person average that they can expect to make.
 For every person they present their product to, they expect to make X amount of money.
 Not every person spends that perfect average amount, but some spend more and some spend less.
 (That’s how averages work ;).)

 Smart sales people know that if they are selling below average, they need to improve some of their skills.

 Without a social media strategy, there is no way to tell if your social media is “working.”
 A social media strategy looks at what you want to accomplish (goals) and defines the steps you will take to get there.

 Without that road map, you are just wasting your time.
 Who cares if people visit your website if they never buy or come in to visit you?
 Who cares if your post gets 1,000 likes if it never turns into dollars in your pocket?
 You must know your end goal, and what it takes to get there.
 Only then can you figure out how social media can support those goals.

 With a solid strategy, it becomes easy to see what is working and what isn’t.
 If you aren’t getting what your business needs, you need to pivot what you are doing.
 Isn’t it great that with all of the information available to us, we actually can pivot so quickly?

 How to Write Your Social Media Strategy

-Now that you understand why social media is so crucial to businesses today and what a social media strategy should be, stay tuned for my seven-part blog series detailing how to actually write a social media strategy that gets results.
+Now that you understand why social media is so crucial to businesses today and what a social media strategy should be, stay tuned for my six-part blog series detailing how to actually write a social media strategy that gets results.
 Here are the upcoming parts of the series: